The African lute with a distinct and unique sound

 On the body of Kora closer to the bridge attached the Holding bars.
 Player encircle each holding bar with two fingers (thumb and index finger of each hand) to hold the Kora.
 And use other fingers to pluck the strings.
 In addition, on left and right side of the body attached a supporting strut.
 Moreover, you will found bead work attached to the kora for beautification.

-In today’s world, many component of the traditional kora have replaced.
-The metal rattle is no more in used and the leather tuning rings have replaced with wooden tuning pegs and guitar machine-heads.
+In today’s world, many component of the traditional kora have been replaced.
+For instance, the metal rattle is no more in used and the leather tuning rings.
+It has been replaced with wooden tuning pegs and guitar machine-heads.
 Also, the traditional strings that used to be made from animal skin (leather) are now been made with nylon fishing line.

 Tuning of Kora

-It require a serious courage to learn how to tune and play a traditional kora.
+It require a serious courage to learn how to tune and play a traditional Kora, the African lute.
 In fact, learning how to tune a Kora is completely a different set skill compare to playing it.
 However, there are four basic and commonly used ways of tuning a traditional Kora.
 These are associated with regions where Kora is popularly play.
+In fact, most of the Kora players tune his instrument with his regional tuning but that is gradually becoming a different approach now.
 Specifically, each region like Gambia, Senegal, Guinea Bissau and Mali has its territorial way of tuning the Kora.
-In fact, most of the Kora players tune his instrument with his regional tuning but that is gradually becoming a different approach now.

-Specifically, tuning of Kora is performed traditionally by changing the leather rings, known as the tuning collars or hide rings, attached to the upper end of the Kora’s neck.
-The tuning ring is tightening on the wooden neck to decrease or increase the tension of the strings.
+In particular, tuning of Kora is performed traditionally by changing the leather rings, known as the tuning collars or hide rings, attached to the upper end of the Kora’s neck.
+Also, the tuning ring is tightening on the wooden neck to decrease or increase the tension of the strings.
 This is done by either moving the ring up or down the long neck.
 With desired skill, this required less energy.

 However, in order to tune the top bass string, a reasonable effort needs to be applied.
 Tuning Kora by this method frequently drift out of tune though the sound with it is wonderful.
 With this in mind, to balance things up, adjusting the tuning has to be part of the performance.